 .

-Up until now we’ve been relying on specific functions such as Random.generate
+Up until now we’ve been relying on a specific function such as Random.generate

 to create a command.